Last Updated: 28/12/2014

 There is no information available in regards to whether lawyers have to undergo simplified due diligence for certain types of clients.

 ARE LAWYERS PERMITTED TO RELY ON THIRD PARTY DUE DILIGENCE?
 IF YES, PLEASE DESCRIBE.

 There is currently no law permitting lawyers to rely on third party due diligence.

 WHEN IS A LAWYER UNDER AN OBLIGATION TO REPORT SUSPICIOUS TRANSACTIONS?

-There is currently no law specifically obliging a lawyer to report a money laundering offence.
+There is currently no law specifically obliging a lawyer to report suspicious transactions.

-DOES ATTORNEY/CLIENT PRIVILEGE AND/OR DUTIES OF CONFIDENTIALITY PROVIDE A DEFENCE OR PARTIAL/TOTAL EXCEPTION TO THE REQUIREMENT TO REPORT SUSPICIOUS TRANSACTIONS?
+DOES ATTORNEY/CLIENT PRIVILEGE AND/OR DUTIES OF CONFIDENTIALITY PROVIDE A DEFENSE OR PARTIAL/TOTAL EXCEPTION TO THE REQUIREMENT TO REPORT SUSPICIOUS TRANSACTIONS?

-Please refer to the box above.
-There is currently no law which provides specifically that attorney/client privilege and/or duties of confidentiality provide a defence or partial/total exception to reporting suspicious transactions.
+There is currently no specific law which provides that attorney/client privilege and/or duties of confidentiality provide a defense or partial/total exception to reporting suspicious transactions.

 DOES LOCAL LAW PROVIDE ANY CRIMINAL AND/OR CIVIL INDEMNITY TO A LAWYER WHO HAS REPORTED A SUSPICIOUS TRANSACTION?

 There is no law providing for indemnity as no specific legislation exists in relation to lawyers and reporting of suspicious activity.